 - Update Architecture Design: Your company is always evolving, which means your cloud utilization needs are, too.
 Regular review of your architecture design ensures the resources, services, and systems are deprecated and new cloud services and features are deployed.

-Delivered Cloud Cost Reduction Plan to Reduce AWS Costs by 30%
+Delivered Cost Reduction Plan to Reduce AWS Costs by 30%

-Ten Mile Square helped this SaaS CEO lower cloud costs in just a few steps:
+Ten Mile Square helped this SaaS CEO lower costs in just a few steps:

 - Looked at their business objectives and projected growth